Wiki · Concept · Last reviewed June 16, 2026

 Architecture

-MCP servers expose capabilities to clients.
-A server can provide access to files, databases, APIs, search tools, internal knowledge, code repositories, enterprise systems, or narrow workflows.
+Servers provide specialized context and capabilities.
+A server can run locally as a subprocess or remotely as a service, and can expose access to files, databases, APIs, search systems, code repositories, enterprise systems, or narrow workflows.

 Why It Matters